 She was recently selected to serve on the Board of Directors for the National Association of Independent Colleges and Universities, and she is a member of the National Association of College and University Attorneys and Association of Governing Boards of Universities and Colleges.
 Active on the boards of a number of South Carolina and Spartanburg organizations, she was honored as one of the 50 Most Influential People and one of 25 Women of Influence in the Upstate of South Carolina in 2020 and was named a Woman of Achievement by the Spartanburg Herald-Journal in 2018.

 Newkirk spent her formative years on a cattle ranch in Missouri.
-She is married to W. Lewis Glenn III, and they are proud parents to sons Conrad and Holden.
+She is married to W. Lewis Glenn III, and they are proud parents to two sons.
 The family dogs, Cookie and Sasha, are also active members of the Newkirk family.